-THAT the Council of the Corporation of the Township of Wellington North resume the a.
+Moved:Councillor YakeSeconded:Councillor HernTHAT the Council of the Corporation of the Township of Wellington North resume the November 8, 2021 Regular Meeting of Council at 2:51 p.m.CARRIED a.
 By-law Number 106-21 being a by-law to amend By-law 66-01, being a Zoning By-law for the Township of Wellington North.
 (Part Lot 20, Concession 6 and know Municipally as 8891 Concession 7 - Wayne and Doreen Gingrich)